 What is limb numbness?

 Numbness, sometimes called ‘paresthesia’, means you lose some or all sensation in the affected part of your body.
 You won’t feel a light touch, pain or temperature.
-Numbness is due to a problem with your nerves that causes something to go wrong with the signals the nerves send to your brain.
+Numbness is due to a problem with the nerves sending signals to the brain.

 You can experience numbness anywhere in your body, but it’s most commonly felt in the fingers, hands, feet, arms, or legs.
 You might also feel a tingling, prickling, or ‘pins and needles’.